yard

 Mediterranean herbs such as drought loving herbs and woody seasoning plants prefer leaner, faster draining spots.
 In their planting holes, mix extra coarse sand or fine gravel into the existing loam.

-Heavy feeders like fruiting peppers and similar warm season crops like rich, moisture holding loam.
+Heavy feeders like fruiting peppers like rich, moisture-holding loam.
 In those rows, bump compost to 2–3 inches and add a thin layer of well-aged manure.

 Berry beds for acid loving shrubs need both loamy texture and lower pH.
 Mix in pine bark fines or peat around each planting hole instead of changing the whole yard.

-Lawns planted with deep rooted turf or cool season grass respond well to regular core aeration.
+Lawns planted with deep rooted turf respond well to regular core aeration.
 That keeps loam from sealing over and lets organic topdressing sift down.

 If you are planning new beds of long lived fruit trees or stone fruits, spend extra time tuning texture first.
 These roots will live in that soil for decades.